Citizens already hold deep insight into the risks they live with.

 Many tools help visualise or model risks, but few help communities move from risk awareness to coordinated response.
 The action gap is massive.

-Create spaces where people don't just learn about risks but rehearse responses, identify coordination needs, surface resource gaps, and commit to actions.
+Opportunity: Create spaces where people don't just learn about risks but rehearse responses, identify coordination needs, surface resource gaps, and commit to actions.
 This is the bridge between scenario planning and actual implementation.

 Applications: Disaster preparedness, public health emergency response, climate adaptation implementation grants